^^ Back to top

-- an inability to control eye and eyelid movement, including focusing on specific objects or looking down at something (dystonia)
+- an inability to control eye and eyelid movement, including focusing on specific objects or looking up or down at something

-There's no single test for diagnosing PSP.
-Instead, the diagnosis is based on the type and pattern of your symptoms.
-Your doctor will try to rule out other conditions that can cause similar symptoms, such as Parkinson's disease, will also be ruled out.
+There's no single test for PSP.
+Instead, the diagnosis is based on the pattern of your symptoms.
+Your doctor will try to rule out other conditions that can cause similar symptoms, such as Parkinson's disease.

-The diagnosis must be made or confirmed by a consultant with expertise in PSP (this will usually be a neurologist (a specialist in conditions affecting the brain and nerves).
+The diagnosis must be made or confirmed by a consultant with expertise in PSP.
+This will usually be a neurologist (a specialist in conditions affecting the brain and nerves).

 Read more about how PSP is diagnosed.

-Although research into PSP continues, there is currently no cure for the condition.
-Treatment focuses on relieving symptoms while trying to ensure that someone with PSP has the best possible quality of life.
+Treatment currently focuses on relieving the symptoms, while trying to ensure that someone with PSP has the best possible quality of life.

 - medication – to improve balance, stiffness and other symptoms

-- botulinum injections or special glasses – to help with eye problems
+- botulinum toxin injections or special glasses – to help with eye problems

 - feeding tubes – to help manage dysphagia and avoid malnutrition or dehydration